How to Start a Customer Loyalty Program

 - Assign tiers to the loyalty program and increase benefits related to the tiers (such as purchase amount milestones).

 - Create a members-only app or experience that only insiders can download.

 Some companies use membership cards — these work best for brick-and-mortar stores — while others use membership numbers, email addresses, or other methods of keeping track.
 Whatever medium you choose, make sure it's both secure and accurate.

 Consider porting the double-authentication model over from many online stores and membership sites.
 For instance, you might give your customers a physical membership card (which can actually increase loyalty through a tactile experience) and incorporate their phone number or email address onto the card.
 That way, your customer can still access benefits if he or she leaves the card at home.

 If you don't keep the promises you make to your customers, you risk creating the opposite of loyalty.
 Your customers will realize that you don't honor your loyalty program, and they'll skip next door to your competitor.

 Inform management about the details of the loyalty program, then write out a list of policies and guarantees related to the program.
 If possible, ask your attorney to review the document.
 He or she might point out vulnerabilities or missing information.

 When you launch your loyalty program, make the policies available, either in a written document or brochure or as part of your website.
 Ask your customers to read the policies thoroughly, so they understand what benefits they get from the program.

 Allow customers to sign up for your loyalty program via multiple mediums.
-In-store and online signups represent the most common options, but why not allow potential customers to sign up via SMS messaging?
+In-store and online signups represent the most common options, but why not allow potential customers to sign up via SMS text messaging?
 It's an easy way to target impulse memberships among your audience.